forestgrape/coronavirus/index.md

 * Two sections are marked as __public__, which contain suggestions and conversational descriptions: [Public Suggestions](#public-advice) and [Covid-19](#public-description).
 * Pointing out mistakes especially relating to content, improvement suggestions and feedback are __welcome__.

-> Definitions are denoted like this and are valid throughout this page.
+> *Definitions* are written like this and are valid throughout this page.
 Sometimes only throughout this page.

-> Comments, often subjective, are formatted the same.
-Distinction is done by context/content.
+> *Comments*, often subjective, are formatted the same, but may start with programming style // to mark them.
+Otherwise distinction is done by context/content.

 <p id="t-content">-----</p> <!-- workaround to set ids: Markdown generates ids from titles but github preview/jupyter keeps cases while github pages converts to all lower case.
 Sometimes these auto-generated title ids are used and these titles are written all lower case. -->